eltreum0/eltruism/Latest.md

 Fixed Healer layout missing auto adjusting borders for the pet bar\
 Fixed Boss and Arena missing gradients after the gradient rework\
 Fixed Target of Target of Target gradient/custom textures\
-Fixed Chat fade options not working when Chat was transparent
+Fixed Chat fade options not working when Chat was transparent\
+Fixed Combat Indicator icon overlapping with name or absorbs in some sitatuions by moving it in the profiles